nkschaefer/hts_popgen/README.md

 Output is a new VCF with CP tags added, which can then be summarized using the `mk` program, if desired.

+### data2ancestryhmm
+Prepares input data for [AncestryHMM](https://github.com/russcd/Ancestry_HMM), a tool that maps locus-specific ancestry across the genomes of hybrid individuals, also inferring the time of admixture.
+The tool is described [Corbett-Detig and Nielsen (2017)](https://pmc.ncbi.nlm.nih.gov/articles/PMC5242547/).

+It can theoretically take BAM files as input, but this method is difficult, untested, and prone to outputting way too many variant sites.
+This is meant for cases where input data are scarce, but more testing is needed for this option to work.

+With [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) file input, you can provide one file listing the names of all candidate admixed individuals (one per line), and another mapping individuals in the VCF to candidate "admixer" populations.
+This file should be tab-separated.

+The output will include a file with extension `.ahmm`, which is the main input file to `Ancestry_HMM`.
+In this file, candidate admixer populations will be listed in alphabetical order.
+In other words, if you have provided an admixer population file listing the populations `CEU`, `JPT`, and `YRI`, then population 0 in the `.ahmm` file is `CEU`, population 1 is `JPT`, and population 2 is `YRI`, regardless of the order in which you listed these populations in the input file.

+The output will also include a file with extension `.sample`, which just lists the candidate admixed populations and their ploidy (always assumed by this program to be 2.
+You can edit these files manually to alter ploidy.

+To run `Ancestry_HMM`, you will need to specify parameters specific to your use case, but the `.ahmm` file will be the `-i` argument, the `.sample` file will be the `-s` argument, and I include the `--output_ancestry` flag.
+Results will be stored in `[name].posterior`, where `[name]` is an individual name from the `.sample` file.

 ### dstat
 * Calculate [D-statistics](https://avianhybrids.wordpress.com/2019/11/09/d-statistics-for-dummies-a-simple-test-for-introgression/) for a set of individuals.
 Requires a [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) of variant data plus a tab-separated text file mapping individuals (column 1) to populations (column 2).
 * For more information on D-statistics, $\hat{f}$, and the weighted block jackknife, see the section in [this paper](https://pubmed.ncbi.nlm.nih.gov/26826668/).